sindresorhus/sindresorhus.github.com/source/content/apps/recordia.md

 #### How can I preview the recording when done?

-First, ensure the “Show recording in Finder after saving” preference is enabled.
+First, ensure the “Show recording in Finder after saving” setting is enabled.
 When the recording is shown in Finder, press the Space key to preview it.

 #### How can I trim the recording when done?